dersuchendee/SLCommunityFellowship/README.md

 2. Contextual Relationships: An ontology focused on multivocality should represent the contextual relationships between concepts and the different perspectives associated with them.
 This allows for a nuanced understanding of how concepts are interpreted within specific cultural, linguistic, or disciplinary contexts.

 3. Mapping and Alignment: Mapping and aligning concepts from different vocabularies is essential to establish connections and enable knowledge integration across diverse perspectives.
 This process involves identifying equivalent or similar concepts in different terminologies and creating relationships between them.

+The data model extend the CRMinf and CRMsci ontologies to take into account these perspectives.

 ## Benefits and Applications: